mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 _It's never this late._

-Ara had lifted from the horizon and begun warming the land.
-The breeze that it lifted filled my lungs with breath, and my head with worry.
-But still the tree remained silent.
-I took a deep breath and examined its bark and branches and leaves, but nothing looked different: it was still the same tree I remembered my mother taking me to.
+Ara had climbed the horizon when the breeze that it lifted filled my lungs with breath, and my head with worry.
+The tree that watched over me and my family for generations and sang to us every morning for generations remained silent.
+I took a deep breath and examined its teeming branches and dancing leaves, but nothing looked off.

 _It must be the wind.
-It's too dry right now._
+Or the dew._

-Patiently, I waited for an answer that would settle my mind, some glimpse of a sound I hadn't been listening to close enough.
+I waited patiently for an answer that would settle my mind, some glimpse of a sound that I hadn't been listening to.
 For I moment I thought I could hear my mother's words echoing through through the branches.

 "The wind speaks," thi would say.
 "And the ziyu tells us all its secrets."

 "What is it saying?"
 I must have asked hae a hundred times.
-My mother would tell me to listen a little closer, that the answer was not something I could hear.
+My mother would tell me to listen closely, that the answer was sometimes not a sound, but a vision or a feeling.
 I knew that even the silence was a sort of answer, but the trouble was in the question.
-With an unsettled feeling I stood up and dusted off my trousers, still staring at Ara holding its station through the quiet leaves, and I wondered what trouble might be brewing there.
+With an unsettled feeling I stood up and dusted off my trousers, still staring at Ara holding its station through the quiet leaves, and I wondered if trouble might be brewing in that big ball of fire so far away.

 "Lovely morning, isn't it?"